moiesk/sample-django/README.md

 ## Deploying App

-    mako push
+    sail push

-It will ask for an auth key if you haven't used mako before.
-Retrieve it from [the auth page](https://mako.digitalocean.com/auth).
+It will ask for an auth key if you haven't used sail before.
+Retrieve it from [the auth page](https://appsail.digitalocean.com/auth).

 Then it will ask how to configure the app.
 Answer the questions as follows: